ZannisVidalis/jobExecutor-via-pipes/README.md

 ### Mode 2 (Two Terminals):
 In Terminal 1, start the server manually: ./jobExecutorServer.
 In terminal 2 send commands using jobCommander.
 This mode allows real-time output to appear in the terminal running the server.

+# jobExecutorServer

+The jobExecutorServer writes its process ID (PID) to a .txt file upon startup, allowing other processes (like jobCommander) to detect whether the server is active.

+Its core logic is based on an infinite loop that remains in a paused state (pause()), resuming execution only when it receives a SIGCONT signal from a jobCommander.
+Upon receiving the signal, it reads the incoming command from the pipe and processes it accordingly.

+Additionally, when the server receives a SIGCHLD signal—indicating that a previously launched job has terminated—it removes that job from the running queue using its PID.
+It then checks whether there is available space in the running queue and, if so, promotes the next job from the waiting queue to execution.